paulakozanecka91/paulakozanecka91/README.md

 - 👋 Hi, I’m @paulakozanecka91
 - 👀 I’m interested in movies, reading and obviously IT
-- 🌱 I’m currently searcing Java and .Script experts
+- 🌱 I’m currently searching Java and .Script experts
 - 💞️ I’m looking to collaborate on sourcing technical profiles
 - 📫 Best to reach me via LinkedIn